Semi Automatic Espresso Machines

 Filter Baskets and Portafilter

 Look for chrome-plated brass portafilters, and the wider ones are better, so go for 58mm portafilters.
 Brass has the best temperature conductivity, and is reasonably durable, and will last you a long time.
-Semi-automatic machines are typically delivered with a single shot basket and a double shot basket.
+Semi-automatic machines are typically delivered with a single shot and a double shot basket.

 how to tamp espresso like a pro